How to save time on your wedding day – wedding family photos

 While Islamic weddings have been known to be multi-day festivities, the actual wedding ceremony is simple and to the point.
 The wedding is not restricted to just the ceremony and is instead divided into three ritual stages: pre-wedding, wedding and post-wedding.

 Prior to the wedding, the pre-wedding stage, sweets and fruits are exchanged and family and friends visit the bride and groom’s homes.
 This pre-wedding time increases the excitement among the families.
 Traditionally, the bride is not seen for forty days.
 Only family is allowed to see her as she rests at home in preparation for the wedding day.
-Best Miami wedding Photographers love taking wedding photos at a wedding where the bride and the groom doesn't see each other before the ceremony

 The bride and groom may also choose to hold a “dhoki” (meaning drum) a few weeks before the wedding.
 This party is a time for singing, dancing and beating on a drum in anticipation of the big day.